alblaine/jekyll-articles/editing-your-site.md

 ## Formatting posts

-Each post must have a header that tells Jekyll how to display your page.
+Each post must have a header that tells Jekyll how to display it, along with some supporting data about the post, like tags and date modified.
 The header looks like this:

 <pre><code>
 ---